0xZDH/o365spray/README.md

 This tool reimplements a collection of enumeration and spray techniques researched and identified by those mentioned in [Acknowledgments](#Acknowledgments).

-Microsoft makes it possible to identify valid and invalid usernames when the domain is using O365.
-User enumeration and password spraying can both be done using Microsoft's Autodiscover, ActiveSync, or Azure AD APIs.
-Microsoft returns false positives for non-O365 domain accounts so this tool has an auto-validate feature to ensure the target domain is using O365.

-> NOTE: ActiveSync user enumeration is performed by submitting a single authentication attempt per user.
+> WARNING: ActiveSync user enumeration is performed by submitting a single authentication attempt per user.
 If ActiveSync enumeration is run with password spraying, the tool will automatically reset the lockout timer prior to the password spray.
 Autodiscover user enumeration works without any authentication attempts and does not require a lockout reset before password spraying.
+>
 > NOTE: OneDrive user enumeration relies on the target user(s) to have previously logged into OneDrive.
 If a valid user has not yet used OneDrive, their account will show as 'invalid'.
+>
 > FALLBACK: As a fallback solution, see [msspray](https://github.com/0xZDH/msspray) to perform user enumeration and password spraying against Microsoft Online.
 This tool leverages selenium to replicate user clicks and step through the DOM-based authentication form on Microsoft's website.
 This provides more accurate results on both ends, but requires more time as it does not run asynchronously.

 ## Usage